envelope-zero/docs/content/en/docs/Concepts/_index.md

 ---
 title: "Concepts"
 linkTitle: "Concepts"
-weight: 4
+weight: 2
 description: >
-  About envelope and zero-based budgeting
+  About envelope and zero-based budgeting.
+This part of the documentation is aimed at users
 ---

 {{% pageinfo %}}